 We are taking too many drugs that do not treat the underlying causes of illness — they merely treat symptoms.
 We need to find the causes of illness and develop treatment plans.

-My book, Drugs That Don’t Work and Natural Therapies That Do!
+My book, Drugs That Don’t Work and Natural Therapies That Do!, describes the problems

 with five of the top 10 classes of drugs prescribed in the U.S. I also provide information on how to implement natural alternatives to drug therapies.